Reference 04 — Communication flows¶

 1–10 µs depending on path depth and libc; NOT ISR-safe |

 The static-path flow is the only one usable from a hard-real-time ISR.
-The string-form is fine on hosted platforms where the publisher runs in a worker thread.
+The string form is fine on a hosted platform where the publisher runs in a worker thread.

 Errors specific to the static flow¶

-ERROR{tr::path::not_found}— the handle is well-formed but the target vertex was unbound (e.g., a transport module that owned the vertex was unloaded).
-The handle’s bytes remain valid; only the resolution failed.ERROR{tr::path::in_use}— only at init-timetracer_path_register, never on the hot path.
+ERROR{tr::path::not_found}— the handle is well-formed but the target vertex is unbound, for instance because a transport module that owned the vertex was unloaded.
+The handle’s bytes remain valid; only the resolution failed.ERROR{tr::path::in_use}— only at init-time path registration, never on the hot path.
 A handle that survives init has been validated.

-There is no INVALID_PATH error on the hot path: invalidity is detected exclusively at encode time.
-This is the practical payoff of paying for validation once.
+There is no invalid-path error on the hot path: invalidity is detected exclusively at encode time.
+That is the payoff of paying for validation once.